-Before we get into the nitty-gritty of why SSL certificates are important, it’s important to understand what SSL is, and how recent developments in the cyber community has propelled encryption for all.
-To begin, SSL, the foundation of our safe Internet, secures sensitive data as it navigates the world-wide web.
-There are 3 main categories of SSL certification namely Domain Validated (DV), Organization Validation (OV) and Extended Validation (EV) which differ in the level of trust they provide to websites.
+Before we get into the nitty-gritty of why SSL certificates are important, it’s important to understand what SSL is.
+In addition, we’ll look at recent developments in the cyber community and how it will propel encryption for all.
+First of all, SSL, the foundation of our safe Internet, secures sensitive data as it navigates the world-wide web.
+Three main categories of SSL certification exists: Domain Validated (DV), Organization Validation (OV) and Extended Validation (EV).
+They all differ in the level of trust they provide to websites.
 Several certificates exist that fall under these three categories, they all play a vital role encrypting various parts of a given document or page.

 PositiveSSL DV certificates are the standard pocket-friendly face of online security.
 DVs and other SSLs popularity have skyrocketed – as the online community explodes, and websites become a thing of the norm – and cyber security is now more important than ever.
 Security savvy users have been pushing and are still actively calling for more online security to protect them from hacking, phishing and other online threats.
 It’s no doubt that recent hearings with social media giant Facebook, has raised issues about privacy and the exploit of users’ private information.

-Moreover, online users are being tugged and pulled if not physically, then virtually, for their attention.
+Moreover, tugging and pulling online users, if not physically then virtually, for their attention is on the rise.
 According to ZD Net, in a September 22,2017 article, “1.4 million phishing websites are created every month,” one must raise the question about security.
 Furthermore, many Search Engine Optimisation (SEO) Specialists say, SSL certificates give users confidence that a website is “secure, authentic and trustworthy.”
 In accordance, Google developers announced, “Starting in July 2018, websites on Google Chrome 68 (Launches in July) without SSL certificates will display a ‘Not Secure’ warning in the address bar when users enter data on HTTP pages.”
 This marks a pivotal moment in the cyber community, that will unquestionably, affect all website owners who plan to conduct business transactions online.

 The Pros of PositiveSSL DV Certs: